The moduli space of hypersurfaces whose singular locus has high dimension: Proof of the main theorem

 \section{Proof of the main theorem}

-We now put together the main results Theorem \ref{main_paper1} (proved in \cite{S1}; recall that this assumes a conjecture of Eisenbud and Harris when $b\geq 2$) and Proposition \ref{lrg_m} from the previous section and finish the proof of Theorem \ref{mainthm}.
+We now put together the main results Corollary \ref{sml_m} and Proposition \ref{lrg_m} and finish the proof of Theorem \ref{mainthm}.
 Namely, Theorem \ref{mainthm} follows immediately from our previous work when $k=\overline{\FF_p},$ and we use upper-semicontinuity applied to $T^d\to\Spec\Z$ to prove the case $\ch k=0$ (Section \ref{eofpfsubsection}).
 However, there are technicalities (Corollary \ref{techforuniincharzero}) concerning the uniqueness of the largest component in characteristic $0$, which we discuss in Section \ref{uniqlrgcompsubsection}.
-Finally, in Section \ref{seclrgcompsubsectioneopf}, we finish the discussion of the second largest component, but only when $\ch k\neq 0$ (Corollary \ref{corscomp}).
+Finally, we prove Theorem \ref{corscomp} in Section \ref{seclrgcompsubsectioneopf}.